osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 To send JupyterLab jobs to HTCondor, the following information must be added to the HTCondor submit file with one modification:

 ```
-# The `requirements =` and `+WantInteractiveJupyterEP` lines tell HTCondor to assign all jobs to run on the dedicated execute point server assigned to your instance upon launch.
+# The `requirements =` and `+FromJupyterLab` lines tell HTCondor to assign all jobs to run on the dedicated execute point server assigned to your instance upon launch.
 It is not necessary to edit these lines.
 requirements = Machine == "CHTC-Jupyter-User-EP-$ENV(HOSTNAME)"
-+WantInteractiveJupyterEP = true
++FromJupyterLab = true

 # Sets a Project Name for this job submission
 +ProjectName = "ProjectNameinCOManage"